 FDI Manager provides a massive window of opportunity to Indian companies and project owners who want to benefit directly from Foreign Direct Investments.
 By highlighting and showcasing their projects and services on this Foreign Direct Investments Platform, FDI Manager not only generates investor interest across the globe but also follows up with potential investors for successfully setting up Joint Ventures in India.

 Backed by immense consulting expertise and single point dispensing of support services, FDI Manager is uniquely placed to service its clients.
 If you have a project or services that seek Foreign Direct Investments, then FDI Manager is your correct destination.

-According to Department for Promotion of Industry and Internal Trade (DPIIT), the total FDI investments in India April-December 2018 stood at US$ 33.49 billion, indicating that government's effort to improve ease of doing business and relaxation in FDI norms is yielding results.
+According to Department for Promotion of Industry and Internal Trade (DPIIT), FDI equity inflow in India stood at US$ 500.12 billion between April 2000 and September 2020, indicating that Government's effort to improve ease of doing business and relaxing FDI norms has yield results.

-Some of the recent significant FDI announcements are as follows:
+Some of the significant FDI announcements made recently are as follows: